microsoft/debug-adapter-protocol/specification.md

 interface StackFrame {
   /**
    * An identifier for the stack frame.
 It must be unique across all threads.
-   * This id can be used to retrieve the scopes of the frame with the
+   * This id can be used to retrieve the scopes of the frame with the `scopes`
-   * 'scopesRequest' or to restart the execution of a stackframe.
+   * request or to restart the execution of a stackframe.
    */
   id: number;